kj-ninja/strong-first/README.md

-# Calisthenics
+# Strong First

 ## Introduction
-Calisthenics is an application and website, which motivates to practice sports by controlling strength and condition progress by the user.
+Strong First is an application and website, which motivates to practice sports by controlling strength and condition progress by the user.